WEST SACRAMENTO HALTS CANNABIS EQUITY LICENSING

 The DCC’s Cannabis Local Jurisdiction Retail Access Grant Program provided funding to local governments to support the development and implementation of a local cannabis retailer licensing program in 2023.
 DCC’s grant guidelines state: “An eligible jurisdiction may receive funding up to the maximum amounts listed in Table A, based on the local jurisdiction’s population…Additional funding will be awarded to local jurisdictions that include a proposal to issue retail licenses to qualified local equity businesses.”

 At West Sac’s population level, they were eligible for a grant of $175K, plus an additional $60K if they were implementing an equity program.
 They were awarded a total of $235K, since their grant application had an equity component.
-In addition, two-year grant funding of $250K each year support cannabis equity businesses was earmarked as part of the Entertainment District Public Safety and Security project to be funded by West Sacramento’s Measure N, which passed on November 6, 2018.
+The City is missing out on millions more in grants from the Governor’s GoBiz office that other cities and counties with equity programs are being awarded.
+In addition, two-year grant funding of $250K each year to support cannabis equity businesses was reportedly earmarked as part of the Entertainment District Public Safety and Security project to be funded by West Sacramento’s Measure N, which passed on November 6, 2018.
 Those funds have yet to be disbursed.

 West Sac’s website states that planning commission staff is “developing a retail (storefront and non-storefront) program with a social equity component for further consideration by the City Council.”
 But now the council plans to scrap the program for which they accepted a state grant to develop.